 /ˈhaɪdrəʊ.fɪlɪk/ Capable of interacting with water through hydrogen bonding

-What does a hydrophile or hydrophilic substances mean?
-If a molecule is “water-loving”, it is known as ‘hydrophilie’ (noun) that possess ‘hydrophilic nature’.
+What does a hydrophile (or hydrophilic molecule) mean?
+If a molecule is “water-loving”, it is known as ‘hydrophile’ (noun) that possesses a hydrophilic nature.
 In contrast, if a molecule doesn’t like water i.e. repel water, it is known as ‘hydrophobic‘.
+The terms hydrophilic and hydrophobic are used to describe molecules or substances based on how they react to water molecules.
 The degree or extent to which a molecule or surface attracts water is known as the ‘hydrophilicity‘ of that molecule.
-Few common examples of hydrophilic substances are sugar, salt, starch, and cellulose.
+Some of the most common examples of hydrophilic substances are sugar, salt, starch, and cellulose.

 Hydrophilic substances are polar in nature.
 ‘Like dissolves like’ theory governs the fact that hydrophilic substances tend to readily dissolve in water or polar solvents while hydrophobic substances are poorly soluble in water or polar solvents.